CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 Intermediate Tutorial

-## Parallel Cluster with pre-installed software and data.
+## Use Parallel Cluster pre-installed with software and data.

 Step by step instructions for running the CMAQ 12US1 Benchmark for 2 days on a Parallel Cluster.

-### Use YAML pre-loaded with input data and software
+### Obtain YAML file pre-loaded with input data and software

 #### Choose a directory on your local machine to obtain a copy of the github repo.